 This award recognises the most innovative nomination for technical improvement or environment mitigation.
 Nominations are sought through the worldsteel technology committee and judged by the technology committee steering committee.

 The excellence in sustainability award recognizes a member company or a national or regional association for a specific sustainability initiative that has made a positive impact, or provided benefits in all three areas of sustainability – including economic, environmental and social performance.
 Additional criteria include the level of community/stakeholder communication & outreach related to the initiative.
 Nominations are called for through the Sustainability Reporting Expert Group and judged by a panel of internal and external judges.

 Category 4: Excellence in Life Cycle Assessment

-This award recognises member companies that have played a key role in establishing and guiding the work of worldsteel in LCA, demonstrated their commitment to the ethical and pro-active use of LCA, or shaped the debate in the public and policy-making arenas.
+This award recognises member companies that have played a key role in utilising the concept of life cycle thinking for overall environmental improvement in marketing and/or regulatory influence, project application and new product development.
 Member nominations in the form of a detailed questionnaire are called for by worldsteel.
-The nominations are judged by a number of international LCA experts, external to worldsteel, to ensure fair competition and raise the awareness of this award outside of the global steel industry.
+The nominations are judged by a panel of external LCA experts from around the world to ensure fair competition and raise awareness of this award outside of the global steel industry.

 Category 5: Excellence in education and training